Festival Day 2021 - 35 Years of Festival Day

 If you're not a special education classroom, ACT is always accepting volunteers to help with Festival Day programs and activities!
 To learn more, visit our volunteer page.

 You may opt to apply for one or both of these programs.
 To apply you MUST attend one of the Fall mandatory orientation meetings listed below.

 Attendance at one of these meetings is required each year, regardless of whether or not you have attended an orientation in past years.
 At this orientation, you will learn more about each of these programs, and be given applications to apply.
 You do not need to sign up for a meeting day/time -- just show up!

 Register for a Residency or Festival Day

-Attend an orientation meeting and pick up a Residency and/or Festival Day application
+Attend an orientation meeting in the fall of 2020 and pick up a Residency and/or Festival Day application

 ACT reviews and grants Festival Day applications and up to 15-20 Residencies